-In a healthy individual, the intestine will contain a healthy microbiota that is comprised of more than a thousand microbial species.
-The microbiome is in a mutualistic relationship with each human being – that is, the microbes of the gastrointestinal (GI) tract harvest energy and nutrients obtained from the foods we eat to survive, and, in return, the microbiome protects our bodies against invasion from potentially harmful pathogens2.
-Changes in how these microbial organisms function, as well as their diversity within our intestines, has been associated with IBS.
+In a healthy individual, the intestine will contain a healthy microbiota comprised of more than a thousand microbial species.
+There is a mutualistic relationship between each person and the microbiome, which means that the microbes in our digestive tract get energy and nutrients from the food we eat.
+In return, the microbiome protects our bodies from harmful pathogens2.
+Changes in how these microbial organisms function and their diversity within our intestines have been associated with IBS.

-The overlap between small intestinal bacterial overgrowth (SIBO) and IBS has been extensively studied.
-SIBO, which is defined as an increase in the number of bacteria, which may or may not be accompanied by a change in the type of bacteria, within the proximal part of the small intestine.
-Quantitatively, SIBO is diagnosed in patients who have 105 or more colonies of bacteria present within each milliliter of small intestinal fluid (aspirate).
-It has been reported that up to 78% of IBS patients also suffer from SIBO3; therefore, the connection between these two conditions is extremely relevant.
+Because SIBO and IBS are linked, much research has looked into this connection.
+SIBO is when there are more bacteria in the proximal part of the small intestine.
+It may or may not be accompanied by a change in the type of bacteria there.
+When there are 105 or more bacteria colonies in each milliliter of small intestinal fluid, SIBO is found in people with the condition (aspirate).
+Up to 78% of IBS patients also suffer from SIBO 3; therefore, the connection between these two conditions is highly relevant.

-The three main hypotheses connecting IBS and SIBO include:
+The three leading hypotheses connecting IBS and SIBO include:

 - SIBO develops first, which is then followed by the development of IBS.

-- IBS develops first and causes various motor and visceral disturbances to occur within the small intestine.
+- IBS develops first and causes various motor and visceral disturbances within the small intestine.
 This dysfunction promotes the overgrowth of bacteria to follow.

-- SIBO and IBS are two entirely different disorders that do not have any similar physiological characteristics3.
+- SIBO and IBS are two entirely different disorders that do not have similar physiological characteristics 3.

 |Frequency of SIBO in IBS Patients||Reference|